aldro61/kover/README.md

 ## Contact

-If you need help using Kover or to report any bug, please use [Biostars](https://www.biostars.org/p/194520/).
+If you need help using Kover, please use [Biostars](https://www.biostars.org/p/194520/).
+To report a bug, please create an issue on GitHub.